amzarmuzani95/llm-agentic-multimodal-rag/README.md

 ## Run the code
 Open the notebook `llm_pdf.ipynb` and run notebook cells sequentially from the start.
 Modify notebook cell content to experiment and change values as required.

-For details on this tutorial, refer to this free Medium article - <LINK>
+For details on this tutorial, refer to this free Medium article - [Agentic RAG solution for LLMs which can understand PDFs with multiple images and diagrams](https://medium.com/@avneesh.khanna/agentic-rag-solution-for-llms-which-can-understand-pdfs-with-mutliple-images-and-diagrams-b154eea5f022)